Gabe-Velasquez/Bootcamp-Portfolio/README.md

 ## Credits
 Used www.fontawesome.com to retrieve social media icons listed in the contact me section.
-Referenced w3schools.com when adding styling to media queries.
+Referenced w3schools.com when adding styling to media queries to see how they worked with multiple queries added.

 ## License
 Please refer to the LICENSE in the repo.